— ACADEMIC CURRICULUM

 Move to Grow

-Through a daily dance workshop inspired by African dance movements and led by a dancer and psychomotor therapist, children develop an awareness of their own bodies and their place among others.
-This work supports gross motor skills, refines fine motor skills, and strengthens the body awareness essential to all learning.
+Through a daily dance workshop inspired by ethnic dance movements and led by a dancer and psychomotor therapist, children develop an awareness of their own bodies and their place among others.

 Connect with nature

 Children discover the cycle of nature: what it offers, what it teaches, and the responsibility to preserve it.
-Observing the seasons, sorting, planting, and harvesting—all these activities help foster environmental awareness and respect for all living things.

 Project-based learning in schools